Custom Services

 const signer = createSignerWithEthers(ethersSigner);

-const myCustomService = new MyCustomService(
+const myCustomService = new MyCustomService({

 signer,

-"CUSTOM_SERVICE_ADDRESS",
+address: "CUSTOM_SERVICE_ADDRESS",

-MyCustomServiceABI as IAbi,
+abi: MyCustomServiceABI as IAbi,

 const signedAction = await myCustomService.myCustomAction(/* params */);